GordanRatkovic/eleventy-netlify-boilerplate/posts/firstpost.md

 ---
-title: This is the first example posttt
+title: This is the first example postt
 metaDescription: This is a sample meta description.
 If one is not present in your page/post's front matter, the default metadata.desciption will be used instead.